RyanThomasMusser/NewRelicInsightsReducer/README.md

     * **EVENT.oldEventName** - **STRING** - The name of the event that you want to target.
 For example, typical use cases here would be **Transaction**, **PageView**, **TransactionError** or any other out of the box or custom event that is being captured by New Relic Insights.
     * **EVENT.newEventName** - **STRING** - This is the name that will be given to the newly created, reduced event.
 Some examples may be **CustomTransactionEvent** or **ReducedTransactionEvent**.
 This really depends on your preference as it will be the name you use to query the new events within New Relic's Insights.
     * **EVENT.facets** - **ARRAY** - This is a required parameter.
-This parameter will decide how to facet, sub-facet and run custom filters the events you are reducing.
+This parameter will decide how to facet, sub-facet and run custom filters against the events you are reducing.
 Let's review some examples of the EVENT.facets API below:
         ```javascript
         var facetsArray =
         [